Experience the World Heritage Site

 The Exhibition

-In the Exhibition, you can interpret Morse code signals, listen to bats and compare your communication costs with those of the 1920s.
-Together, this mix of experiences creates an understanding of the role of the radio station in the emergence of the modern wireless society.
+In the Exhibition, you can key Morse signals, listen to bats, and compare your communication costs with those of the 1920s.
+A mix of experiences that together create an understanding of the radio station’s role in the emergence of modern wireless society.

 Included in the entrance